 Entities that take bets directly and also facilitate wagering and betting activity will combine their revenue from each source to determine their total net wagering revenue.

 Is a bet included in the calculation of net wagering revenue when the bet is placed, or on settlement of the bet?

 Fixed odds bets should be included in the calculation of net wagering revenue at the time the bet is placed with the wagering and betting entity.
 Any subsequent payout relating to the bets (including winnings or a refund of the bet amount if the bet is cancelled) would be included in the period in which the payout is paid or becomes payable.

 In January 2019, a customer places a $100 bet on the outcome of the 2019 Grand Final.
 The net wagering revenue for January would include the $100 bet.

 If the outcome of the bet in September results in a payout to the customer of $200, the wagering and betting entity would claim a deduction for the $200 payout in their September return.

-No. Bets placed prior to 1 January 2019 on an event which takes place on or after 1 January 2019 will not be included in the calculation of the net wagering revenue under the new wagering and betting tax regime.
+No. Bets placed before 1 January 2019 on an event which takes place on or after 1 January 2019 are not included in the calculation of the net wagering revenue under the new wagering and betting tax regime.